Chenwei-Niu/COMP6442-Fake-Carsales/items/report.md

   -

-- #### **Canxuan Gang**
+- #### **u6557983, Canxuan Gang**
     **Code Implementation**: I contribute 20% of the code implementation.
 Here are my contributions:

-  - [Car.class](../Buy/app/src/main/java/com/example/buy/entity/Car.java)---(Announcement: Participated in only small part of the modification, main work is still implemented by Chenwei Niu)
+  - [Car.class](../Buy/app/src/main/java/com/example/buy/entity/Car.java)---(Announcement: Participated in only part of the modification, main work is still implemented by Chenwei Niu)

-  - [User.class](../Buy/app/src/main/java/com/example/buy/entity/User.java)---(Announcement: Participated in only small part of the modification, main work is still implemented by Chenwei Niu)
+  - [User.class](../Buy/app/src/main/java/com/example/buy/entity/User.java)---(Announcement: Participated in only part of the modification, main work is still implemented by Chenwei Niu)

   - [FollowFragment.class](../Buy/app/src/main/java/com/example/buy/fragment/FollowFragment.java)---(main work for project)

-  - [CarViewAdapter.class](../Buy/app/src/main/java/com/example/buy/view/CarViewAdapter.java)---(Announcement: Participated in only samll part of the modification, main work is still implemented by Chenwei Niu)
+  - [CarViewAdapter.class](../Buy/app/src/main/java/com/example/buy/view/CarViewAdapter.java)---(Announcement: Participated in only part of the modification, main work is still implemented by Chenwei Niu)

   **UI design**: For the UI design part, I participated in a very small part, I made a "follow" button, that user can click this button to view the list of followed vehicles during the search.